 Other Things to See in the Area

-The gorgeous old part of Malia is another incredibly beautiful place to visit, especially if you enjoy quaint settlements with narrow alleys, colorful courtyards, and a bunch of traditional taverns.
+The gorgeous old part of Malia is another incredibly beautiful place to visit, especially if you enjoy quaint settlements with narrow alleys, colorful courtyards, and traditional taverns.

 Just south of the town is the Cave of Maria – another historical landmark all cave lovers must visit.
 Then you have sites such as the Azilakon Forest, the windmill ruins of Milotopi, and the famous sandy beach of Malia.

-One of the most impressive sights in Malia is located opposite the main beach of Malia, it’s a tiny islet named Afendi Christos hosting the church of Metamorphosis tou Sotiros.
+One of the most impressive sights in Malia is located opposite the main beach.
+It’s a tiny islet named Afendi Christos, which hosts the church of Metamorphosis tou Sotiros.

 This is a small church where every year, on August 6th, many people gather to participate in the service and the church’s celebration.